 Then I saw my husband.
 He was running up and down the beach, calling Dillon’s name.
-He was stopping strangers to ask if they’d seen a little boy in a blue bathing suit.
+My husband was stopping strangers to ask if they’d seen a little boy in a blue bathing suit.

 My son hadn’t gone into the water, I knew that (he was scared of the ocean’s big waves).
 My eyes squinted at a crowd of people sunbathing in the distance.
 Had he wandered that far?

 My husband was now in full panic mode.
 He ran around to the front of the hotel, concerned that my son might have gone with someone to the parking lot.
 My teenager was racing down to the crowd further down the beach.
 I raced down to the hotel lobby.